-Each residence hall student room has its own lock and key.
-All rooms have lockable windows and screens.
-Anyone found to be tampering with screens on any building may face serious disciplinary proceedings and/or criminal charges.
+Each residence hall student room has its own lock and key(s).
+All rooms have screens and lockable windows.
+Anyone found to be removing or tampering with screens on any building may face serious disciplinary proceedings and/or criminal charges.
 All student room doors are posted with a warning against leaving the doors unlocked at any time.

-All students are further warned against propping doors in an open position or disabling any security system on the campus.
-Tampering with or disabling any security device or system is not only unsafe for the entire University community, but could also lead to serious criminal charges.
+Resident students are warned against propping residence hall entrance doors in an open position or disabling or tampering with any fire or security system devices.
+Tampering with or disabling any security device or system is not only unsafe for the entire University community, but could also lead to serious criminal charges and campus disciplinary action.